Mookie Betts Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 3.75 team ERA that ranks seventh among all league pitching staffs.
+- The Cubs' 3.18 team ERA ranks fifth across all league pitching staffs.

-- Cubs pitchers combine to allow the fourth-fewest home runs in baseball (11 total, 0.9 per game).
+- Cubs pitchers combine to surrender 15 home runs (0.8 per game), the sixth-fewest in the league.

-- Smyly (0-1) makes the start for the Cubs, his third of the season.
+- Smyly (1-1) gets the starting nod for the Cubs in his fourth start of the season.
+He has a 4.70 ERA in 15 1/3 innings pitched, with 13 strikeouts.

-- In his last appearance on Monday, the lefty tossed five innings against the Seattle Mariners, giving up one earned run while surrendering two hits.
+- In his last time out on Sunday against the Los Angeles Dodgers, the left-hander tossed 5 2/3 innings, giving up one earned run while surrendering four hits.

+- The 33-year-old has an ERA of 4.70, with 7.6 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.